distributed-text-services/specifications/README.md

 DTS specifies 3 distinct operation endpoints:

-- Navigation _across texts_ is supported by the [Collection Endpoint](Collection-Endpoint.md)
+- Navigation _across texts_ is supported by the [Collection Endpoint](specs-v1-alpha.md#collection-endpoint)
-- Navigation _within a text_ is supported by the [Navigation Endpoint](Navigation-Endpoint.md)
+- Navigation _within a text_ is supported by the [Navigation Endpoint](specs-v1-alpha.md#navigation-endpoint)
-- Retrieval of complete or partial texts is supported by the [Document Endpoint](Document-Endpoint.md)
+- Retrieval of complete or partial texts is supported by the [Document Endpoint](specs-v1-alpha.md#document-endpoint)

-The Collection and Navigation endpoints are specified to return  LD+JSON adhering to the [W3C Hydra standard](http://www.hydra-cg.com/spec/latest/core/).
+The Collection and Navigation endpoin.
 The Document endpoint is specified to return TEI/XML of the requested text or fragment.

 ## Capabilities